zenml-io/zenml/examples/spark_distributed_programming/README.md

 Now that we have all the necessary resources, we can connect to the server and then set up the stack and stack components.

-Note that the AWS S3 artifact store and the ECR container registry (i.e. as individual stack components) can be deployed using the ZenML CLI as well, using the `zenml <STACK_COMPONENT> deploy` command.
+Note that the AWS S3 artifact store and the ECR container registry can be deployed using the ZenML CLI as well, using the `zenml <STACK_COMPONENT> deploy` command.
 For more information on this `deploy` subcommand, please refer to the [documentation](https://docs.zenml.io/advanced-guide/practical-mlops/stack-recipes#deploying-stack-components-directly).